sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-creation/fiori-ios-scpms-custom-app-creation.md

 class CustomerViewController: FUIFormTableViewController, SAPFioriLoadingIndicator {
 ```

-This ensures the view will implement the Fiori style table view controller, as well as the Fiori loading indicator.
+This ensures the view will implement the SAP Fiori style table view controller, as well as the SAP Fiori loading indicator.

 Add the following fields: